 9. Is this item worth the resources it uses?

-Does the item really deserve the space, time, money and other resources it uses?
+Does the item really deserve the space, time, money, and other resources it uses?

-As with all habits, it will take some time to consistently remember to ask yourself these questions — but they should eventually become second nature.
-You’ll automatically run through some or all of these questions as you contemplate a potential purchase or as you go through your cabinets and closets in an effort to purge, and you’ll think to yourself “that wasn’t so hard!”
+You’ll automatically run through some or all of these questions as you contemplate a potential purchase or as you go through your cabinets and closets in an effort to purge, and you’ll think to yourself, “That wasn’t so bad!”

 Which question resonates most with you?